InterstellarJS/PlanetTech/README.md

 **GOAL:**
 PlanetTechJS is an open-source JavaScript library built using vanilla THREE.js, accompanied by a React UI, aimed at generating procedural planets and terrains.
 The goal of this project isn't to replicate titles like Star Citizen or No Man's Sky, but rather to provide a toolkit that emulates the tools they might utilize for planet creation.
 The focus is solely on crafting planets, offering a straightforward and adaptable approach to designing realistic and visually captivating 3D planets on a grand scale.
-This includes customizable features such as terrain height, textures, ground and flight physics, atmospheric effects, and more.
+This includes customizable features such as terrain height, textures, ground physics, atmospheric effects, and more.
 So, it does not encompass spaceship, weapons, player dynamics, etc. Only planet generating.

 What sets this library apart is its utilization of the GPU for all tasks.
 From generating textures for each facet to performing displacement and shaping PlaneGeometries into spherical forms, the entire process occurs on the GPU.
 As such, there is no need for WebWorkers at this stage